-You only need 4 basic ingredients to bake a Sponge Cake.
+You only need 4 basic ingredients to bake this Cake.
 Butter, Sugar, Eggs and Flour.
 Vanilla Extract is added once all your ingredients are beaten together.
 Grease and line the loose bottomed baking tins or cake tins with baking parchment on the bottom.

 When the cake batter is well mixed, spread it evenly between the two cake tins.